◂ home

 // session :: wavelength.design-languagetransmit

-The aesthetic could easily drift into overbuilt sci-fi if every element shouted at once.
-Wavelength tries to stay on the useful side of the line:
+The aesthetic would drift into overbuilt sci-fi if every element shouted at once.
+The discipline that keeps it readable:

 • frames for modules, not every paragraph

-• small uppercase mono for labels and telemetry
+• small uppercase mono for labels and telemetry; Inter for prose

-• restrained glows, one accent at a time
+• one accent at a time, restrained glows

 • dark surfaces, never pure black

-• motion that suggests signal flow without fighting the prose
+• motion that suggests signal flow without fighting the reading

-The goal is not to make the site feel expensive in a generic way.
-The goal is to make it feel specific enough that a technical reader trusts the rest of the work.
+The goal is not to feel expensive in a generic way.
+It is to feel specific enough that a technical reader trusts the rest of the work before they have read a word of it.

 Operations